joomun/Webscraping-website/README.md

-# Game Price Comparison Website
+# Game Price Comparison Web Application

 ## Introduction
-This project is a web application designed for comparing game prices across different online platforms.
-It leverages advanced web technologies and big data to provide users with an efficient and scalable solution for finding the best game deals.
+This repository contains the code for a web application that compares game prices across different online vendors.
+It is designed to provide a user-friendly interface for gamers to find the best deals for their favorite titles.

-## Technologies and Methods
+## Technologies
-- Multi-Threading
-- Maven Build Tool
-- Hibernate ORM
+- Backend: Java with Maven, Hibernate ORM, and MySQL.
-- Ethical Web Scraping Practices
+- Web Scraping: Java-based scraping of game prices.
-- Database Management with MySQL
-- REST API Implementation
+- Frontend: HTML, CSS, and JavaScript.
-- Node.js for Backend Scalability
+- Server: Node.js with Express framework, MySQL2 for database interactions.

 ## Features
-- Price comparison across various vendors like Steam, GOG, Gamivo, K4g, and Amazon.
+- Real-time price comparison from Steam, GOG, Gamivo, K4g, and Amazon.
-- Efficient search functionality for games.
+- Search functionality for finding games.
-- Detailed product pages with descriptions and vendor redirection links.
+- Product pages with detailed descriptions and links to vendors.
-- Robust and scalable architecture ensuring optimal performance.
+- Periodic backend job execution to update game prices.

+## Installation
+- Clone the repository.
+- Set up the MySQL database using the provided SQL dump.
+- Ensure Node.js and Java JDK are installed.
+- Install dependencies: `npm install` and `mvn install`.

+## Usage
+- Start the Node.js server: `node server.js`.
+- Access the web application via `http://localhost:3000/`.

+## API Endpoints
+- `/api/deals`: Fetches deals from the database.
+- `/api/products`: Paginated list of games.
+- `/api/product/:id`: Details for a specific game.
+- `/search`: Search for games based on a query term.

+## Development Notes
+- Compilation and execution of Java components via Maven.
+- Ethical web scraping guidelines followed.
+- Connection pooling for efficient database access.